-With 100 amps of high-precision electropolishing power, the specialized rectifier on this unit provides true constant current or constant voltage to ensure precise, repeatable material removal for each workpiece.
-The rectifier can control the current from 0-100 amps, or it can control the voltage from 0-30 volts of DC power.
-Other rectifier sizes available are 50 amps, 150 amps or 200 amps (though not all have the same 0-30 volt DC range).
+With 200 amps of high-precision electropolishing power, the specialized rectifier on this unit provides true constant current or constant voltage to ensure precise, repeatable material removal for each workpiece.
+The rectifier can control the current from 0-200 amps, or it can control the voltage from 0-30 volts of DC power.
 The digital timer can control the electropolisher to a precision of 0.1 second.

 The electropolishing tank includes a heater that can generate 1000 watts to heat the electrolyte solution to the desired range of 170 °F – 180 °F, and a digital temperature controller.
 For safety the heater has a high-temperature shutoff switch that turns off the unit in the event of overheating.

 Electropolishing machines use inert materials for cathodes and anode (workpiece) holders.
 This machine features a titanium cathode and titanium clips for workpiece holding.